devopshobbies/boundary-vault-stack/Contributing.md

 ### CI/CD

 - **GitHub Actions**: Contribute to the existing CI/CD pipeline by implementing automated testing, linting, and security scans for pull requests.

+### Testing

+- **Implement Ansible Molecule test cases**: For Ansible roles, write Molecule test scenarios to ensure your roles work as expected.
+- **Automated testing**: Contribute to the CI/CD pipeline by writing GitHub Actions workflows that automate testing.

 ## Communication